kumgleb/McKinsey_prohack_2020/README.md

 Provided data was partly anonymized, names of countries and years were replaced by some arbitrary `galaxies` and `galactic years`. <br>
 I suppose that it was done in order to prevent data leakage, as participants can find specific information about countries in open sources. <br>
-Organizers provided formula to calculate `potential for increase in index` and `likelihood for index increase`. as $\sum a b$ <br>
+Organizers provided formula to calculate `potential for increase in index` and `likelihood for index increase`. <br>
 `likelihood for index increase` depends on `potential for increase in index` and `energy` which is the way the organizers called resources to be allocated.
 There were also few constraints on `energy` allocation in optimisation task. <br>
 Solution scoring was based on a combined scaled metric: <br>

   80% prediction task RMSE + 20% optimization task RMSE * lambda, where lambda is a normalizing factor

 ## Short solution description:
 As a result of EDA I ended up with a validation strategy and few strategies for tackling this problem.
-Then I chose two most time-efficient and optimal approaches. <br>
+Then I chose two optimal approaches. <br>
 The first approach was to perform a generalized additive model based on  the time component.
 The second was to use the cleaned dataset with engineering features for gradient boosting model.
 Then I performed simple ensembling of those models using weighted sum of predictions. <br>
 For optimisation task I applied probabilistic approach in order to take into account potential errors in `well being index`. <br>
 All parts of the solution are divided in separate notebooks: